Reddit-Bronies-TF2-Dev-Team/TF2-Pony-Plugin-Pack/README.md

 	Plugins has little overlay for inform engineers about ponyspenser.
 	https://forums.alliedmods.net/showthread.php?p=1504136

+	Note: This plugin has texture, model, and sound assets not included in this pack.
+Please download the necessary files from the link at alliedmods.net given above.

 __"Reserved Sprays"__ by ShadowMoses, edited by ovenmittbandit
 	Removes player spray unless they have reserved slot access.
 	https://forums.alliedmods.net/showthread.php?p=969546